JoeOrtiz1995/Lightheadedandco/README.md

 ![Login Page](readme/assets/images/login_page.png)
 </details><br/>

-The site didn't end up looking quite like the wireframes were set up, however they still helped visualise a basic layout for the website.
+Although the site didn't end up looking exactly like the wireframes, they were still helpful to visualise the layout for the website.

 [Back to top](#contents)